-- 8.3.4 The target for new dwellings on previously developed land in Bury is set in the North West RSS at 80%.
-Every year since 2003/04, this target has been exceeded, with 96% of new and converted dwellings built in 2010/11 being built on previously developed land. - 8.3.5 Within the Borough, recycling and composting rates in 2010/11 were 23.1% and total waste arisings have fallen by 3% during 2010/11.
-In the past year the Council has introduced a new managed waste collection service which is expected to increase recycling rates. - 8.3.6 The Borough contains significant areas of existing mineral workings.
+- 8.3.4 Within the Borough, recycling and composting rates in 2010/11 were 23.1% and total waste arisings have fallen by 3% during 2010/11.
+In the past year the Council has introduced a new managed waste collection service which is expected to increase recycling rates. - 8.3.5 The Borough contains significant areas of existing mineral workings.
 These include sites at Fletcher Bank, Ramsbottom (sandstone/gritstone) and Pilsworth (sand).
-An extensive area of search for further mineral deposits is identified in the Bury Unitary Development Plan.
-Additionally, Bury's industrial past has resulted in sites of potential contaminated land in numerous locations throughout the Borough. - 8.3.7 In terms of agricultural land, most of the Borough north of Radcliffe is classified as a less favoured area (disadvantaged) for farming.
+An extensive area of search for further mineral deposits is identified in the Bury Unitary Development Plan27.
+Additionally, Bury's industrial past has resulted in sites of potential contaminated land in numerous locations throughout the Borough. - 8.3.6 In terms of agricultural land, most of the Borough north of Radcliffe is classified as a less favoured area (disadvantaged) for farming.
 This is notably due to high rainfall, low temperatures, infertile soils and steep gradients and this land is financially less viable than other parts of the country.
 Best and most versatile soils are limited to the south eastern parts of the Borough with relatively small pockets in north Radcliffe, Fairfield and Unsworth.

-8.3.8 There are a number of saved policies within the Bury Unitary Development Plan (UDP) that address the need to protect and maintain water quality in the area and protect key land resources.
+- 8.3.7 There are a number of saved policies within the Bury Unitary Development Plan (UDP) that address the need to protect and maintain water quality in the area and protect key land resources.
 Saved policy OL5 (River Valleys) sets out measures to control development that occurs in the Borough's river valleys and in the riverside and canal side urban areas.
 Saved policy EN7 (Pollution Control) seeks to ensure that development will not be permitted where it would have an adverse impact in terms of pollution of the Borough's water courses and groundwater resources.
-The policy also requires the need for waste water management as part of new developments.
+The policy also requires the need for waste water management as part of new developments. - 8.3.8 In terms of protecting key land resources in the Borough, saved policy OL2 (Other Protected Open Land) states that the council will seek to retain the existing predominant use and character of areas of open land outside of the urban area, but not within the Green Belt and/or river valleys.
+Saved policy EN6 (Conservation of the Natural Environment) aims to ensure that sites of geological importance within the Borough are retained, protected and enhanced.
+Furthermore, saved policy OL4 (agriculture) seeks to protect both farming activities and the best and most versatile agricultural land in the Borough.